 The Committee may decide on a specific engagement campaign targeting companies demonstrating weak governance practices.
 Such campaigns allow Candriam to explain its voting philosophy and promote its proxy voting principles.

-The Committee consists of internal representatives from the Management, Operations, Compliance and ESG Research & Stewardship Teams and of an Independent Member.
+The Committee consists of internal representatives from the Management, Operations, Compliance and ESG Research & Stewardship Teams.
 Representatives of the Legal department may attend meetings upon request.
-Meetings focusing on operational topics are held separately with internal representatives only.

 The Committee meets regularly during the AGM season.